 Occupation Title: Forest & Conservation Technicians

 Description: Provide technical assistance regarding the conservation of soil, water, forests, or related natural resources.
-May compile data pertaining to size, content, condition, and other characteristics of forest tracts, under direction of foresters; or train and lead forest workers in forest propagation, fire prevention and suppression.
+May compile data pertaining to size, content, condition, and other characteristics of forest tracts, under the direction of foresters; or train and lead forest workers in forest propagation, fire prevention and suppression.
 May assist conservation scientists in managing, improving, and protecting rangelands and wildlife habitats.

 Standard Occupational Classification (SOC) Code: 19-4093

-Sample Job Titles: Forest Technician, Forestry Technician, Wildlife Technician, Resource Manager, Resource Technician, Conservationist, Fire Technician, Forest Ranger, Forestry Aide, Natural Resources Technician.
+Sample Job Titles: Forest Technician, Forestry Technician, Wildlife Technician, Resource Manager, Resource Technician, Conservationist, Fire Technician, Forest Ranger, Forestry Aide, Natural Resources Technician

 Estimated Total Employment*

 Projected Job Openings (2012-2022): 13,400